 What is a Brute Force Attack?

-A brute force attack is a trial-and-error technique attackers use to discover valid user credentials by guessing every possible combination of characters until they find the correct combination.
-Attackers target credentials to steal sensitive information or conduct malicious operations on the targeted systems.
-They rely on the Brute Force attack technique because there is a high chance of gaining access to user accounts.
+A brute force attack is a trial-and-error technique used to discover valid user credentials by guessing every possible combination of characters until the correct combination is found.
+Attackers’ strategies are based on their motives, including stealing sensitive information or conducting malicious operations on the targeted systems.
+Attackers rely on the brute force attack technique because there is a high chance of gaining access to user accounts.
 With the right credentials to match, they can compromise any endpoint on the network and move laterally to other systems.

 Types of Brute Force Attacks

-Password Cracking – The process can involve comparing a list of words to guess passwords or using an algorithm to guess the password repeatedly.
-Attackers can use a pre-computed dictionary of plaintext passwords and their corresponding hash values to determine what plaintext password produces a particular hash.
+- Password Cracking – This process can involve comparing a list of words to guess passwords or the use of an algorithm to repeatedly guess the password.
+An attacker uses a pre-computed dictionary of plaintext passwords and their corresponding hash values that can be used to find out what plaintext password produces a particular hash.

-Password Spraying – In this low-and-slow technique, attackers use a single or small list of commonly used passwords, such as those found on the internet against a single user account.
+- Password Spraying – Also known as the low-and-slow method.
+In this type of technique, attackers use a single or small list of commonly used passwords, such as those found on the internet against a single user account.

 How Brute Force Attacks Work